CHAOWEICHIU/functional-javascript-currying/README.md

 and [his video](https://www.youtube.com/watch?v=vqAaMVoKz1c)

-> :heart: A programmer’s dream is to write code, and be able to re-use it with little effort!
+> :fire: A programmer’s dream is to write code, and be able to re-use it with little effort!

-:thumbsup: Code that can be repeatedly used with little effort
+:heart: Code that can be repeatedly used with little effort

-:thumbsup: Code that can be tested easily
+:heart: Code that can be tested easily

-:thumbsup: Code that can express themself
+:heart: Code that can express themself

 ------------------------------------------